saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 ### Verifying Tunnel Success

-To verify that your tunnel is up and running, there are multiple places you can check:
+To verify that your tunnel is up and running, you can check the following:

 #### Command-Line Interface